Skip to main content

 That's not to confuse people who are thoughtfully wrong with conspiracy theorists by people who don't know the material.

 Just because the internet gave us a platform to learn new Points of View doesn't mean all points have the same value about the same subject.
-There's a great chance neither of us here know about open heart surgery - Us pretending we do serves to muddy the waters.
+There's a great chance neither of us here know about open heart surgery - Us pretending we do only serves to muddy the waters.

 The US is getting an active course in this right now.